DevayaniShivankar/COC-Brains/README.md

 * Saif Kazi
 # **Description**
 You are now chosen to unlock the greatest mystery of 22nd century : **Where did Ms. Vishnoi disappear?**
 Ms. Vishnoi, the scientist sought to reveal the alien-like happenings in your time.
 But she mysteriously disappeared a few days ago.
-You reach her cabin and find strange things after some searching.
+You reach her lab and find strange things after some searching.
 You also come across some coordinates and a peculiar machine where you try to insert those but everything starts rumbling and you find yourself travelling to a different world !
 Is this the place where Ms. Vishnoi travelled?
 Can you save her and unravel the ongoings ?
 Is this all or *is there more to this quest?*
 ***Play now and follow the instructions to find out !***
+This is a 3D game with FPP mode throughout.
+The links for details are given below :

 * GitHub repo link : (https://devayanishivankar.github.io/COC-Brains/)
 * Drive link : ()
+* Website link : ()

 # **Technology stack**
 1. Language : C#